JasperSnoek/spearmint/spearmint-lite/README.md

 		apt-get install python-protobuf

-	and on Mac with:
+	and on Mac (if you use homebrew) with:

-		pip install protobuf
+		brew install protobuf

+	Then from within the spearmint sub-directory run the command:

+		bin/make_protobufs

 This package has been tested on Ubuntu linux (versions 11.0+) and Mac-OSX.